Skip to main content

 Inspect the queue

-Call get_work_queue when the agent needs a limited actionable queue.
+Call get_work_queue for a limited list of ready actions already assigned to the agent.
+To discover claimable work the agent does not yet own, read fortress://workspace/overview or fortress://view/ready.
 Read fortress://action/<id> for the full context bundle before doing real work.

 4